programminghistorian/jekyll/en/lessons/designing-database-nodegoat.md

 After selecting an **Object Type** in the **Data** tab, a set of visualization icons appears in the top right corner.
 These include options for geographical, relational (network), and chronological visualisations.
 For example, below is a map created using the geographical visualization tool which plots the birthplaces of the authors as blue dots.
 To create this map, select the **Author** Object type in the **Data** tab and click the icon for geographical visualization (the globe icon).

 {% include figure.html filename="en-tr-designing-database-nodegoat-17.jpg" alt="Authors overview page, with location of Author Object type button indicated (upper left), and location of the globe icon button indicated (upper right)" caption="Figure 17.
-Overview of the authors in our database, indicating location of the **Author** Object type button (upper left), and location of the globe icon button (upper right)." %}
+Overview of the authors in the database, indicating location of the **Author** Object type button (upper left), and location of the globe icon button (upper right)." %}

 {% include figure.html filename="en-tr-designing-database-nodegoat-18.jpg" alt="A geographical map of Europe with blue dots marking the places of birth of our dissident authors from Eastern Europe" caption="Figure 18.
 A geographical visualization in nodegoat of the birthplaces of the authors in our dataset." %}